RenderKit/embree/doc/src/api/rtcPointQuery.md

 the point query (e.g. closest point currently found on surface geometry (see tutorial [ClosestPoint])).

-If parameter `queryFunc` is optional and can be NULL, for example, if the callback function should not be called for all geometries in the scene.
-In this case the callback function can be attached to a specific `RTCGeometry` object using [rtcSetGeometryPointQueryFunction].
+The parameter `queryFunc` is optional and can be NULL, in which case the callback function is not invoked.
+However, a callback function can still get attached to a specific `RTCGeometry` object using [rtcSetGeometryPointQueryFunction].
 If a callback function is attached to a geometry and (a potentially different) callback function is passed as an argument to `rtcPointQuery`, both functions are called for the